Replace a Battery in a CB-Series Data Buoy

 - Make sure that the cables point toward the corners of the battery.

 - Always insulate the detached cable leads to prevent short-circuiting the battery during installation.

 - Ensure that the opposite ends of the ring terminal cables are still insulated with electrical tape.

-- All batteries except the top-most should have neoprene strips adhered in line with the terminals to maintain spacing as shown in the picture above.
+- All batteries except the battery on top of the stack should have neoprene strips adhered in line with the terminals to maintain spacing.

 - Lower the first battery into the bottom of the data well.
-Stack the second, then third battery (if applicable) attaching the previous battery’s ring terminal cable to the corresponding battery terminal above it.
+Stack the second, then third and fourth batteries (if applicable), attaching the previous battery’s ring terminal cable to the corresponding battery terminal above it each time.

 - Once the final battery is installed in the data well, orient the solar regulator bracket so that the ring terminal connections to the top-most battery are on the same side.

 - Slide the solar regulator bracket back on to the threaded rod and lower it until it is resting on top of the new battery.